Go to the page content

 Tips and advice for you

-If your BMI shows that you're in the overweight or obese range, it may be time to make changes so that you can be at a healthier weight.
+A healthy lifestyle is recommended for everybody.
+However if your BMI shows that you're overweight or have obesity at any point, it may be time to make changes so that you can be at a healthier weight.
 Many things can affect your weight, so you can also try to manage it in different ways.
-Click on an item below to see what you can do to make a change today.
+Click on an item below to see what you can do to make a change.

 Nutrition